Last updated February 7, 2026

 In her TED Ideas post, Dr. Saundra Dalton-Smith says, “We go through life thinking we’ve rested because we have gotten those eight hours of sleep per night.
 In reality, we are suffering from a rest deficit because we don’t understand the true power of rest.”

-Perched on a 50-acre high vibrational crystal mountain with sweeping views of the Gulf of Nicoya is The Retreat Costa Rica, a luxury wellness boutique resort.
-Offering guests a transformational experience in a restorative environment, The Retreat has designed a unique five-night Art of Resting program that offers sought-after relaxation as well as personalized instruction for guests to learn how to ensure quality rest time and activities to incorporate into their lives when they return home.
+Perched on a 50-acre high-vibrational crystal mountain with sweeping views of the Gulf of Nicoya is The Retreat Costa Rica, a luxury wellness boutique resort.
+Set in a restorative environment, The Retreat’s five-night Art of Resting program is designed to be both immersive and practical.
+Guests experience deep relaxation while learning simple, personalized ways to protect their rest once they return home.

 Getting proper rest is becoming something of an art.
 Sleep and rest are not mutually exclusive, insists Diana Stobo, creator and owner of The Retreat Costa Rica.